robert-godlewski/robert-godlewski/README.md

 # My Music:
 As mentioned before, I am a music producer who goes by Comet of Dreams.
 In music I have an Associates Degree in Audio Engineering and a background in playing guitar, drums, and synthesizers to compuse my own music.
 I've fully produced 2 EPs currently on streaming services.
 Feel free to listen: [Spotify](https://open.spotify.com/artist/7gzLG44im4qLiULTjWvuPr?si=4_gDq1S_Q2uunGyJkdNogg&nd=1) | [Apple Music](https://music.apple.com/us/artist/comet-of-dreams/1491678196) | [YouTube Music](https://music.youtube.com/channel/UC-8k49b7m9pGKjT3jigtBrg)

-I've also done other projects you can go to [Portfolio Website](https://github.com/robert-godlewski/robert-godlewski.github.io) and go under audio production.
+I've also done other projects you can go to [Portfolio Website](https://github.com/robert-godlewski/robert-godlewski.github.io) and go under audio production to view more.

 # Other interests:
 * Pokemon (currently playing GO, Sword, and Scarlet Games)